 The priest begins the ceremony by welcoming everyone.
 Hymns, readings and a prayer usually precede the consent of the couple to marry.
 The exchange of vows and rings follows.
 The legal signing of the register is done at a table at the side of the altar, again in full view.
 The priest gives his blessing and the newlyweds, followed by the bridal party, move down the aisle, again to music, through the garden porch and out onto the lawn.

 The ceremony lasts about 35 minutes, depending on the choice of readings, hymns and other music.
 St John’s priests follow Anglican orders of service.
 Couples can choose the hymns, songs, readings and additional music to include in the ceremony.
 St John’s can help with suggestions, and also with the order of service.

 While Saturday afternoon is the most popular time, other times are available and St John’s does its best to be accommodating.

 Reductions are not made for choosing an alternative priest/pastor, musician or florist.

 Temporary telephone bookings are valid for one month.

 On the return of the booking form, St John’s sends a letter of confirmation, suggests a rehearsal time, and outlines relevant steps the couple needs to take leading up to the wedding.

 St John’s requires couples to designate a member of the wedding party, a family member or a guest to check that all items brought to the church are removed afterwards, on the day of the ceremony.
-These may include your pew bows, orders of service and baskets, as well as any unused drinks, food, drinks and trays.
+These may include your orders of service and baskets, as well as any personal items.